Manaswini1832/cpp/README.md

 ## New things I'm picking up after the video

+- If getline() used after cin(for a multi line input) should work correctly, we need to use cin >> ws; after the cin line

 - Name of the array is a pointer to the first element in the array

   cout << myArray; -> Will print the address of the first element of myArray